Line of Duty fans celebrate as lead stars reunite for co-star’s wedding

 Line of Duty fans have been left overjoyed to see the the show’s stars reuniting for their co-star’s wedding.

-McClure announced the marriage on Insyagram the following day, writing: “Tied up in Notts!!!
+McClure announced the marriage on Instagram the following day, writing: “Tied up in Notts!!!
 Best.
 Day.
 Ever!!!!!”

 Celebrities in attendance at the wedding including Paddy McGuinness, who replied: “Absolutely belting day!
 Congratulations!!!”

 Sleuths highlighted a photo shared by Compston on his Instagram Stories, which shows him at the event alongside Dunbar.
-Other photos posted on social media showed the lead cast with the shoiw’s creator Jed Mercurio.
+Other photos posted on social media showed the lead cast with the show’s creator, Jed Mercurio.

 “I LOVE THEM,” one fan wrote, with another stating: “AC-12 back together.”